acidhelm/challonge_mgr/README.md

 # Getting started

+If you want to run Challonge Mgr on your computer, or do development on it, follow the instructions in this section.
+Instructions for running it on Heroku are later in this section.

-To set up Challonge Mgr, clone the repo and set up gems and the initial database:
+Clone the repo and set up gems and the initial database:

 ```sh
 $ git clone https://github.com/acidhelm/challonge_mgr.git